jarnoh/adobe-dngconverter-docker/README.md

 adobe-dngconverter-docker
 ====

 This image runs Adobe DNG Converter using Ubuntu and WINE.
-Current version is 10.3.

 Instructions
 ---